Phonological and Phonemic Awareness. What's the difference?

-Phonological and phonemic awareness are often confused by teachers, and rightly so.
-They are so intertwined it is difficult to determine which skills fall under which term.
-I hope to clear up some of the confusion about these two terms and help you better understand phonemic and phonological awareness.
+Teachers often confuse phonological and phonemic awareness, and rightly so.
+They are so intertwined that it is difficult to determine which skills fall under which term.
+I hope to clarify some confusion about these two terms and help you better understand the difference between phonemic and phonological awareness.

 Phonological and Phonemic awareness - what is the difference?
 This post outlines the differences between the two terms and gives suggestions about when to teach phonemic awareness and where to start.
 A free screener is shared to help teachers get started.